YeoLab/outrigger/README.rst

 How to run the tests
 ~~~~~~~~~~~~~~~~~~~~

-If you want to run the tests without calculating what percentage of
+| If you want to run the tests without calculating what percentage of
-lines are covered in the test suite, run
+| lines are covered in the test suite, run:

 ::

     make test

-If you want to run the tests and see which lines are covered by tests
+| If you want to run the tests and see which lines are covered by tests
+and get
-and get an overall percentage of test coverage, run
+| an overall percentage of test coverage, run:

 ::